KristoferMar/Java-Guide/Managing Persistance/README.md

 <i>entityManager.createQuery("SELECT e FROM Employee e");</i> <br>

 <p>Retrieve records of all employees from a database but with uppercase:<p> <br>
-- LOWER, UPPER, LENGTH are all supported.
+- LOWER, UPPER, LENGTH are all supported. <br>
 <i>entityManager.createQuery("SELECT UPPER(e.empName) from Employee e");</i> <br>

 <p>Retrieve records for specific salary:<p> <br>